 2. Industrial Designer

-There are various architecture firms that have been venturing into this new and uncharted territory of industrial designing.
-It is very different from mainstream architecture as it focuses on the designing of smaller objects or items for their mass production.
+There are various architecture firms that have been venturing into this new and uncharted territory of industrial design.
+It is very different from mainstream architecture as it focuses on the designing of smaller objects or items for mass production.

 So, this industrial design can be a great career path if you’re trying to work your hand in smaller projects instead of handling mainstream architectural construction projects.

 3. Graphic Designer

 Graphic designers create their own interpretations and version of our natural surroundings using their imagination and creativity.
 They help us to visualize the world in a new light as we’ve never seen before.
 In this generation of technology, graphic designing has also become an indispensable mode of communication.

 Furthermore, the creative and aesthetic appeal of the job can instantly attract you if you have an imaginative spirit.
 A course in graphic design, along with an architecture degree, can open up multiple avenues for you that can tickle your creative and innovative mind.
 So, it can be a great career change from mainstream architecture that’ll help you venture into the field of art and design.

 Textile designing, more popularly known as fashion designing, is not something that easily pops up in mind when we talk about architecture majors.
 But the sense of creativity, color, patterns, forms, and tactility that you develop in architecture school can be easily applied in textile designing.

 You can easily incorporate your knowledge of geometric patterns and symmetric architecture designs while creating high-end textile designs.
 Your sense of form and structure can also help you add an extra dimension to the textile designs.
 So, if you are into the latest fashion trends and have a knack for high-end fashion, you can definitely give this career path a thought.